 Valparaiso is a major Pacific Ocean port in Chile.
 The city has population around 290,000 (metro 930,000), ranking it the country's second largest - after the capital Santiago.

 Valparaiso port was expanded in the period 1910-1930, during which were built its breakwater, as well as most of the piers and ship docking terminals.
 The port started to decline with the Panama Canal opening in 1914.
 Additional drawbacks were the later shifting of banking to the capital Santiago and the opening of Chile's largest containership port San Antonio.

-Valparaiso is a major port and second largest city of Chile.
-It was once the centre of 19th century British commercial and naval activity on the Pacific coast of South America.
-Its setting is dramatic beside a sweeping curve of a vast bay screened by a circle of hills, with modern lower city and winding upper section linked by ancient funiculars and zig-zag roads.
-Little of city's colonial past survived the storms, fires, earthquakes and pirates, but some remnants of the old colonial city are found in El Puerto area surrounding La Matriz church.
-Close by is impressive Vina del Mar, among the most popular and vibrant beach resorts of South America.
-Mainly Valparaiso is currently the gateway to Santiago situated on a 1,706-foot plateau, featuring the Andes as a backdrop.
+In the 19th century, Valparaiso port was the centre of British commercial and naval activity on the Pacific coast of South America.
+Its setting is dramatic - beside a sweeping curve of a huge bay waterway screened by a circle of hills, with modern lower city and winding upper section linked by ancient funiculars and zig-zag roads.

 Highlights: Santiago, Wooden trams, Vina del Mar